andyhansen/blog/_posts/2023/2023-05-30-managing-coupling-with-connascence.md

 When the timing of execution matters between multiple components is important.
 You will commonly hear these referred to as [race conditions](https://en.wikipedia.org/wiki/Race_condition).

-#### Mitigating
+#### Managing Connascence of Timing

 Locks can be used to ensure that a resource is only being worked on by one entity at a time, but won't ensure that they are done in a particular order.

 In a distributed system you can reduce the impact of timing related issues by allowing queues to retry when information is missing.
-This will allow them to work once that information has become available.
+They may fail if they depend on another operating being completed, but on retry they may work once that information has become available.

 [Designing your system to be self-healing](https://blog.developer.adobe.com/the-road-towards-self-healing-systems-19ea767bd1b5) will allow it to recover when information is missing, either by requesting it, or retrying until the information is available.

 ### Connascence of Value